OneIdentity/ansible-authentication-services/docs/CLIENT_SW.md

       vasdev: check
     ```

-    The default value for `client_sw_pkgs` contains all [Authentication Services](https://www.oneidentity.com/products/authentication-services/) packages with a state of `check` which will not make any changes to your hosts.
+    The default value for `client_sw_pkgs` contains all [Safeguard Authentication Services](https://www.oneidentity.com/products/authentication-services/) packages with a state of `check` which will not make any changes to your hosts.
 You'll need to override this variable to perform install, upgrade, downgrade, and uninstall of client software packages.

     For example, if you wanted to make sure vasclnt and vasgp are installed and up to date in your environment and you don't use any other packages then `client_sw_pkgs` would be set as follows: